vertica/integrators-guide/content/containers/creating-image.md

 ### Exposing Ports

-Expose port 5433 for Vertica, and 8443 for Vertica's HTTP server:
+Expose port 5433 for Vertica, 8443 for Vertica's HTTP server and 5444 for vertic agent:

 ```
 EXPOSE 5433
 EXPOSE 8443
+EXPOSE 5444
 ```

 ### Configuring Image Access